-In flood-stricken Pakistan, rains damage archeological site
+Floods threaten Pakistan’s nearly 5,000-year-old archaeological site

 Though the floods have touched all of Pakistan, the Sindh province has been among the worst hit.

-On Monday, army engineers made a second cut into an embankment at Lake Manacher, Pakistan’s largest freshwater lake, to release rising waters in hopes of saving the nearby city of Sehwan from major flooding.
+On Monday, army engineers made a second cut into an embankment at Lake Manchar, Pakistan’s largest freshwater lake, to release rising waters in hopes of saving the nearby city of Sehwan from major flooding.

-The water from the lake has already inundated dozens of nearby villages, forcing hundreds of families to leave their mudbrick homes in a hurry, many fleeing in panic.
+The water from the lake has already inundated dozens of nearby villages, forcing hundreds of families to leave their mud brick homes in a hurry, many fleeing in panic.

 Meanwhile, rescue operations continued Tuesday with troops and volunteers using helicopters and boats to get those stranded out of the flooded areas and to nearest relief camps.
 Tens of thousands of people are already living in such camps, and thousands more have taken shelter on roadsides on higher ground.